rezual/nge_2_re/README.md

 # Neon Genesis Evangelion 2: Another Cases (PSP)
-## Reverse Engineering & Translation
+# Reverse Engineering & Translation
+## Foreword
+The translation is still a work in progress, and the tools are aimed at developers/translators, and are not the tools the final patch user will ever need to use or install.
+In its final form, the patch will be one or two files and a one-step apply process.

+## Contribution
+WIP: Currently ironing out processes before opening up the contribution flood-gates.

-## Translation Status:
+## Text Translation Status:
-- Text in Writable Section of Game Executable:
+- Text in Game Executable located at `umd0:/PSP_GAME/SYSDIR/EBOOT.BIN`:
-	- [ ] 100.00% translated - See patches/eboot_data.py
+	- [ ] 100.00% translated Writable sections - See patches/eboot_data.py
-- Text in Read-Only Section of Game Executable:
-	- [ ] 61.31% translated - See patches/eboot_rodata.py
+	- [ ] 61.31% translated Read-Only sections - See patches/eboot_rodata.py
-- umd0:/PSP_GAME/USRDIR/game/imtext.bin:
+- Conversation text: `umd0:/PSP_GAME/USRDIR/game/imtext.bin`:
 	- [ ] 0.00% translated (in total)
 		- [ ] 0.00% translated - See patches/imtext_1.py
 		- [ ] 0.00% translated - See patches/imtext_2.py
 		- [ ] 0.00% translated - See patches/imtext_3.py
 		- [ ] 0.00% translated - See patches/imtext_4.py
 		- [ ] 0.00% translated - See patches/imtext_5.py
-- umd0:/PSP_GAME/USRDIR/*.evs:
+- Scripted event text (`.evs` files) located in various `.har` files: `umd0:/PSP_GAME/USRDIR/`:
 	- [ ] 12.09% translated (in total)
 		- [ ] 16.07% translated - See patches/evs_1.py
 		- [ ] 8.66% translated - See patches/evs_2.py
 		- [ ] 11.55% translated - See patches/evs_3.py
-- umd0:/PSP_GAME/USRDIR/btl/btimtext.bin:
+- Battle mode text: `umd0:/PSP_GAME/USRDIR/btl/btimtext.bin`:
 	- [ ] 37.28% translated - See patches/btimtext.py
-- umd0:/PSP_GAME/USRDIR/free/f2info.bin:
+- Secret Information menu text: `umd0:/PSP_GAME/USRDIR/free/f2info.bin`:
 	- [ ] 25.00% translated - See patches/f2info.py
-- umd0:/PSP_GAME/USRDIR/free/f2tuto.bin:
+- Tutorial menu text: `umd0:/PSP_GAME/USRDIR/free/f2tuto.bin`:
 	- [ ] 0.00% translated - See patches/f2tuto.py

+## Image Translation Status
 - Images with text:
 	- [ ] Pick all the images with text that need to be translated
 	- [ ] Write up the text translations of the contents in the images